Avoid These Two ACT English Grammar Mistakes

 Thus, the correct sentence looks like this:

-The reason this is tricky is that if we rely on our ears, we hear “pencils are” and that seems right.
+The reason this is tricky is that if we rely on our ears, we hear “binders are” and that seems right.
 That’s exactly what the ACT wants you to hear, and to think.
-That’s why they make sure that the noun at the end of the prepositional phrase is opposite in number to the real subject—the one they’re trying to hide.
+That’s why they make sure that the noun at the end of the prepositional phrase does NOT match the number of the real subject—the one they’re trying to hide.
 In other words, if the real subject is singular, the noun at the end of the prepositional phrase will likely be plural, and vice versa.

 So you have to use a little more logic and identify the subject with your brain, not just your ears.